The Renovation Sales Process: A Step-By-Step Guide for Contractors

 - Reasons your firm is a good match for the project

 The meeting is a discussion that gives you a chance to engage with and draw out the client.
 Whether you meet in person initially or you have a quick call to see if you are on the same page, it is important that you be direct with the client regarding their desired timeline for the job.
 This will help you figure out if the client is serious or just exploring options.
 It will also help you develop a strategy for following up with the client.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Use this opportunity to show you are their partner in the project.
 Most homeowners respond well to positive remarks from the contractor.
 If they want to start in six weeks, tell them what needs to be done to meet that date, or get close to it.
 Your positive attitude can give the client confidence in you.
 And it can help move the project along.